frederikvig/nyum/_recipes/chicken-jollof-rice.md

 ---

-> Heat oil in a cast iron skillet, or other oven safe pan, over medium-high heat.
+> Heat oil in a large 12" cast iron skillet, or other oven pan, over medium-high heat.

 ---